 Pour the meat mixture into a cast iron pot and add the wine and water.
 Cover and place it in the oven for 2 hours.

 After 2 hours, remove the lid and taste.
 The meat should be so tender that it melts in your mouth.
-If it isn’t there yet, just replace the lid and cook it in the oven for 20 minutes more.
+If it isn’t done, just replace the lid and cook it in the oven for 20 more minutes.

-What’s really nice about this dish is that all the nutritional value of the foods — vitamins, minerals, etc. — stay in the pot.
+What’s really nice about this dish is that all the vitamins and minerals stay in the pot.
 And I guarantee that it makes fantastic bullion!

-Before serving season the stew with salt, pepper and a little lemon juice.
+Before serving, season the stew with salt, pepper and a little lemon juice.
 Serve the stew in deep bowls.
 Personally I think that potatoes are not necessary since the stew already contains the root vegetables.
 It can sometimes become a habit to serve potatoes with everything.
-As for me; I wouldn’t do it, especially not here.
+As for me, I wouldn’t do it, especially not in this case.